 Southwest Finland is known for its beautiful archipelago with tens of thousands of islands.
 Don’t forget to look out of the plane, when flying over the region!

 Archipelago is not the only thing the region has to offer.
 The area has it all: photographic small villages, vibrant citylife, delicious cafés, peaceful countryside and idyllic riversides.
-Southwest Finland has also the most beautiful beach in Finland (Yyteri in the city of Pori), lush forests and lake landscapes where your mind is at rest.
-All of the above in an area of 20 000 km² (7700 sq mi).
+Southwest Finland has also lush forests and lake landscapes where your mind is at rest.
+All of the above in an area of 11 000 km² (4200 sq mi).

 Language